insearchwhy/T1A2-Portfolio/readme.md

 ### Header
 The header component has a logo and name of the company along with the navigation bar.
 The navigation bar has links to navigate to different pages.

+### Footer
+The footer component now has all social media links and the information of the company.